 Creating a budget for your upcoming ESL program is no easy task!
 While it may not be the most fun part of preparation for your trip, it will give you – and your wallet – the comfort of knowing that your English language program is not only possible, but also economical!

 Before you begin to make your budget, it is important to think about the income you plan to receive for your English language program.
 Do you plan to receive financial aid or scholarships, is grandpa going to give you a few bucks for your program, or do you have a job which you put all the proceeds into your “English Abroad” funds?
-Write down the list of inflows of funds you plan to receive and we’ll quantify them later.
+Write down the list of inflows of funds you plan to receive and to quantify later.

 Once you have thought of your income, next it is time to think of your expenses.
 Not only do you have the program and flight fees, but you may plan to do other extracurricular activities.
 Do you plan to travel?
 Are you a night owl planning to go to all the nearby clubs, bars, and restaurants?
 Are you going to buy a gym membership?
 How is housing and food covered?
 These are important questions to ask yourself as you keep track of how much money you have, how much money you plan to spend, and how much you should have left over at the end of your English language program.